AndreCox/projects/docs/README.md

 ## First Tech Challenge </br> Feb 2020

-I started the robotics club at my highschool in 2019, and I was fortuanate enough to participate in the First Tech Challenge, where my team won the Collins Aerospace Inovation Award for our unique design and software programming.
+I started the robotics club at my highschool in 2019, and I was fortunate enough to participate in the First Tech Challenge, where my team won the Collins Aerospace Innovation Award for our unique design and software programming.

 ![First Tech Challenge](./images/first.jpg)